PhD Archaeology / Programme details

 Programme description

-Our PhD Archaeology programme will see you undertake substantial original research leading to a thesis that constitutes a genuine contribution to archaeological knowledge.
+PhD Archaeology will see you undertake substantial original research leading to a thesis that constitutes a genuine contribution to archaeological knowledge.
 You can undertake your PhD as either a full-time or part-time programme.

+You may also carry out qualitative social research in the realm of heritage studies (e.g. conducting qualitative interviews or participant observation).
 Archaeology research at Manchester is characterised by a number of themes, which give a distinctive flavour to our research and teaching.
 These include the study of:

 • history, theory and practice of Archaeology;